npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Sun, 28 Apr 2024 09:12:46 +0530
 ### [This Week in Explainers: What are the demands of US students protesting on campuses?](https://www.firstpost.com/explainers/this-week-in-explainers-gaza-protests-columbia-university-us-colleges-13764475.html)

-Article found but Couldn't summarize
-Student protests have cropped up in universities across the United States.
-After Columbia University, demonstrations against Israel’s war in Gaza were reported at several other campuses.
-All this and more in our weekly roundup of explainers from around the world
+Student protests have erupted across universities in the United States following demonstrations against Israel's actions in Gaza at Columbia University.
+Protests have spread to numerous campuses, with students setting up pro-Palestinian encampments.
+The US Senate passed a $95 billion aid package for Ukraine, Israel, and Taiwan, with a significant portion allocated to Ukraine to counter Russian aggression.
+Meanwhile, China's Ministry of State Security has emerged from secrecy, warning citizens about foreign spies.
+In other news, a Belgian man with auto-brewery syndrome was acquitted of drink-driving, and Harvey Weinstein's rape conviction was overturned, prompting a fresh trial.
+Additionally, the world's first Sikh court has opened in the UK, with a focus on justice and equality.

 Sat, 27 Apr 2024 17:59:25 +0530
 ### [Does freezing bread have health benefits?](https://www.firstpost.com/explainers/tiktok-freezing-bread-health-benefits-study-13764499.html)